 Manufactured 1863.
-Empty receiver sight dovetail, folding ladder rear sight on the barrel and the two-line barrel legend.
-The full serial number is on the top flat of the barrel at the breech, the left of the lower tang, inside the buttplate, on the forward upper tang screw, and both buttplate screws.
-The lower tang screw is a poorly numbered to match replacement.
+Filled receiver sight dovetail, replacement rear sight with dovetail cut through the two-line barrel legend, magazine spring and barrel sling ring are absent, replacement lower tang screw, and serial number on barrel (stock and buttplate could not be removed).
 Only around 14,000 Henrys were manufactured in 1860-1866, and around half of them are believed to have been used by Union soldiers, mostly purchased by the men themselves, some using reenlistment bonuses.
 "That damned Yankee rifle that can be loaded on Sunday and fired all week" was one of the most advanced firearms of the war.
-Includes a four-piece metal cleaning rod.